raspberrychris/cryptotravellers/content/blog/cardano-vs-polkadot-who-will-win.md

 > Gavin Wood, Thiel Fellow Robert Habermeier and Peter Czaban are the co-founders of Polkadot.

-[Dr Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood) is the founder of Polkadot he's a computer scientist and holds a PhD in human computer interfacing Gavin is also the founder of the web3 foundation a Swiss non-profit which oversees the development of Polkadot and is the founder of parity technologies which is a for-profit software development company based here in the UK it is commissioned by the Web3 foundation to develop and maintain Polkadot
+[Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood) is the founder of Polkadot he's a computer scientist and holds a PhD in human computer interfacing Gavin is also the founder of the web3 foundation a Swiss non-profit which oversees the development of Polkadot and is the founder of parity technologies which is a for-profit software development company based here in the UK it is commissioned by the Web3 foundation to develop and maintain Polkadot

 Gavin left Ethereum in January 2016 to "deliver on the promises of Ethereum 2.0," which had originally been scheduled for shortly after the Ethereum Main net went live in 2015.